AngelicaIseni/ifood2019-supervised-vs-selfsupervised/README.md

 All notebooks are designed to run on Google Colab.

-1. Upload the `notebooks/` folder to your Google Drive (or add a shortcut to it).
+1. Upload the `Notebooks/` folder to your Google Drive (or add a shortcut to it).
 2. Open each notebook and set the `PROJECT_DIR` variable to the path of that folder on your Drive.
 3. Log in to your Kaggle account, go to **Profile → Your API Tokens → Generate New Token**, and download the token.
 4. Paste your Kaggle API token where each notebook asks for `os.environ['KAGGLE_API_TOKEN']`.
-5. Run `1_food_utils.ipynb` first — it defines the shared classes and functions the other notebooks import.
+5. Run `1_food_utils.ipynb` first, it defines the shared classes and functions the other notebooks import.
 6. Run the remaining notebooks in order (`2` → `8`); each one downloads and extracts the dataset locally, since Colab's disk is wiped every session.

 To run locally instead of on Colab, install the dependencies below and adapt the Drive/Colab-specific cells (dataset download, mounting) to your own environment.